James Jarvaise: Personal life

 Jarvaise accepted various teaching positions, residencies and administrative positions over the next three decades.
 He moved his family to Santa Barbara, California after accepting a position at the University of California.
 Jarvaise accepted teaching opportunities at Santa Barbara Art Institute and Brooks Institute School of Fine Arts.
 He was selected Painting Department chairman and as director of Seminar Projects for Santa Barbara Art Institute and was awarded Artist in Residence at Moorpark College, Moorpark, California in the seventies.
 He served as Professor and Department Chair for the Fine and Performing Arts, and Communication Departments at Oxnard College, Oxnard, California.
 During his tenure at Oxnard, James mentored dozens of aspiring young artists including Henry Taylor.

 Jarvaise retired from Oxnard College, Oxnard, California in 2004.
-He mourned the passing of his wife of fifty four years on December 9, 2011.

-Jarvaise found renewed interest in his work during the final decade of his life.
-His early works were featured in a solo exhibition, titled James Jarvaise and the Hudson River Series, that was organized and presented by Louis Stern Fine Arts.
+Jarvaise's early works were featured in a solo exhibition, titled James Jarvaise and the Hudson River Series, that was organized and presented by Louis Stern Fine Arts.
 Jarvaise celebrated the last solo exhibition during his lifetime, James Jarvaise: Collages Redux at Louis Stern Fine Arts.
 This exhibit featured a selection of his latest work from 1989-2013.
 The show earned him a positive review on KCRW ArtTalk by Hunter Drohojowska-Philp.
 The review praised the work for being the most youthful art on exhibit in April 2015.
 The 91 year old artist attended the public opening event.
 Jarvaise died peacefully at home later that same year.
 Jarvaise had five children.